How to Report a Nursing Home

 • Your doctor

 Nursing homes certified by Medicare or Medicaid are required to post the contact information for state agencies that oversee facility complaints.
-You can use that information to report a nursing home.
+You can use that information for nursing home abuse reporting.

 Regardless of who you decide to report the abuse to, consider speaking to a nursing home abuse lawyer.
 An attorney may be able to file a nursing home abuse lawsuit on your behalf and fight for the compensation and justice you deserve.